Bank Austria Statement to Excel: CSV Export vs PDF Conversion

 How to Convert a Bank Austria PDF Statement Without Breaking Dates, Amounts, or Balances

 If you need to convert a Bank Austria PDF statement to Excel, treat it as a data-extraction job, not a page-copying job.
-Your goal is not to recreate the statement visually.
-Your goal is to produce one clean row per transaction with fields you can sort, filter, total, and reconcile.
+The goal is to produce one clean row per transaction with fields you can sort, filter, total, and reconcile.

 For a digital Bank Austria PDF, the safest workflow is: